Table of Contents

 Ingredients

-Keep your eyes open for artificial additives that are labeled either as E-numbers or based on their function (e.g. "raising agent", "acidulant", ...).[21]
-You should also keep an eye out for sugar.
-It is hidden in almost all processed foods, often under names that sound "healthy".[22]
-"Grape sweetener", "fruit extract" or "apple syrup" are just a few examples.
+Keep your eyes open for artificial additives that are labeled either as E-numbers or based on their function (e.g. "raising agent", "acidulant", ...)...21 You should also keep an eye out for sugar.
+It is hidden in almost all processed foods, often under names that sound "healthy."22 "Grape sweetener", "fruit extract" or "apple syrup" are just a few examples.
 Sugar has many names, but its harmful effects on health remain the same.

 Nutritional values

 The sugar content of products can be seen more clearly in the nutritional value table.
 There you can see how many grams of sugar per 100 grams and per portion are contained in the respective food under the carbohydrate content.
 Also note that the portion sizes given do not necessarily correspond to the amount you actually eat.
-As a guide: the German Diabetes Society recommends consuming a maximum of 50 grams of sugar per day.[23]
-This value is already exceeded with a quarter of a liter of industrially produced lemonade.
+As a guide: The German Diabetes Society recommends consuming a maximum of 50 grams of sugar per day.23 This value is already exceeded with a quarter of a liter of industrially produced lemonade.

 Junk food is also characterized by an enormously high salt content.
 Surprisingly, this is also the case with sweet products such as cornflakes or ready-made cakes.
-The WHO recommends consuming no more than 5 grams of salt per day.[28]
+The WHO recommends consuming no more than 5 grams of salt per day.28

 How to resist junk food

-The first key step is to be aware of what junk food is and what it does to us.
-With this knowledge, you can deal better with cravings for junk food.
+The first key step is to become aware of what junk food is and what it does to us.
+With this knowledge, we can deal better with cravings for junk food.
 You can then understand the mechanisms that take place in our body and brain.
 This allows you to make a conscious decision as to whether you want to indulge in it as an exception or whether you would be better off with something else.

 Super Size Me: A dangerous experiment (30 days of junk food)